Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(4) Script 4: To create a script that changes the owner of a file hello to the user betty (5) Script 6: To create a script that creates an empty file (6) Script 7: To create a script that adds execute permission to the owner of  the file hello
+(4) Script 4: To create a script that changes the owner of a file hello to the user betty (5) Script 6: To create a script that creates an empty file (6) Script 7: To create a script that adds execute permission to the owner of  the file hello (7) Script 8: To create a script that adds execute permission to the owner and group owner, and read permission to other user of the file hello